ColinSanders1/ColinSanders1.github.io/README.md

 # CS Blog Primer

 This is my blog where I'll be sharing some of the projects I work on throughout the year.
-You can also find my Shiny App linked on the website.
+You can also find my various Shiny Apps linked on the website.

 It is still very much a work in progress, so bare with me if there are some hiccups along the way.